natecraddock/zf/README.md

 ### Strict path matching

+This feature is a "do what I mean" feature, more easily shown than explained.
+When the query looks like a path (contains at least one path separator) strict path matching is enabled.

-One additional feature included in zf is strict path matching.
-With strict path matching, when a query token contains a `/` character, any other characters after the slash must appear in a single path segment.
-As an example, the query `/foo` would match `/foo/bar/` but not `/fo/obar` because the characters `"foo"` must appear in a single path segment.
+Path segments are the portions of a path delimited by path separators. `foo/bar` has segments `foo` and `bar`.
+With strict path matching the path segments of the query token must not span across path segments in the candidate.
+As an example, the query `foo/` would match `foo/bar/` but not `fo/obar/` because the characters `"foo"` must appear in a single path segment.

 This is useful for narrowing down results when you know the exact path structure of your files.
 With the following paths